 Many Change Types such as create table, rename column, and add column can automatically create rollback statements.
 If your changelog contains only statements that fit into this category, your rollback commands will be generated automatically.

 Other Change Types such as drop table and insert data have no corresponding rollback commands that can be automatically generated.
 In these cases, and cases where you want to override the default generated rollback commands, you can specify the rollback commands via the tag within the changeset tag.
-If you do not want to undo a change in a rollback mode, use an empty rollback tag:
+If you do not want to undo a change in a rollback mode, you can use an empty rollback tag.

 Note: Automatic rollback is not supported for formatted SQL changesets.
 You should add custom rollback statements to formatted SQL changesets if you want to use rollback commands.
 See the Formatted SQL section for more details.